LibreELEC/documentation/configuration/hypercon.md

 # Hypercon

-HyperCon allows you to configure Hyperion on a remote LibreELEC device from a Windows, macOS or Linux desktop GUI application.
-Hypercon is a Java application so you must have a Java runtime environment \(JRE\) installed to run it.
+HyperCon is a graphical application which allows you to configure [Hyperion](/hyperion.md) (an ambient lighting system) running on a remote LibreELEC device, from a Windows, macOS or Linux desktop.
+Hypercon is a Java application, and so requires you to have a working Java runtime environment \(JRE\) installed to run it.
 Java v1.7 or higher is required.

 The latest version is here [http://releases.libreelec.tv/hypercon-LE.jar](http://releases.libreelec.tv/hypercon-LE.jar)